apache/hudi/rfc/rfc-51/rfc-51.md

 Spark support phase 1

 - For COW: support Spark CDC write/read fully
-- For MOR: support Spark CDC write (only `OP=I` when write inserts to base files) and CDC read when `hoodie.datasource.query.incremental.type=snapshot`
+- For MOR: support Spark CDC write (only `OP=I` when write inserts to base files) and CDC on-the-fly inferring read.

 Spark support phase 2

-- For MOR: Spark CDC write (`OP=U/D` when compact updates/deletes to log files) and CDC read when `hoodie.datasource.query.incremental.type=read_optimized`
+- For MOR: Spark CDC write (`OP=U/D` when compact updates/deletes to log files) and CDC read to combine on-the-fly inferred data and persisted CDC data.
   - Note: for CDC write via compaction, `HoodieMergedLogRecordScanner` needs to support producing CDC data for each version of the changed records. `HoodieCompactor` and `HoodieMergeHandler` are to adapt the changes.